shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 As we do not want to lose data after deploying a new version of the project, we install all the data storages (postgres, elasticsearch, redis) natively.
 This guide also shows you how to setup first built image of the project on production server and how to deploy new versions of the project.

+**Before deploying, don't forget to adjust your configuration to your expected workload and hardware.
+All values in configuration files are set to run on very limited hardware by default.**

 ## Server Setup

 CentOS is very common OS for production servers so we use it on our production server.